 Venice was always meant to be reached by water.
 This is why we only see the back of the buildings when we walk around its narrow alleys.
 The facades can be seen from the canals.
 Even nowadays there are no cars or even bicycles in Venice.
 This can only add to the city’s spellbinding effect of course.
-The only way to get around is by boat or walking.
-Also, all aspects of every day life, for instance carrying out construction and repair works, is made possible with boats.
+The only way to get around is walk or ride a boat.
+Also, all every day life activities are carried out with the help of boats.
 Ambulances are boats, firefighters ride on boats and there are also boats turned into grocery stores.

 Finding your way around Venice

 As of 1171, Venice is divided into six districts or sestieri: Cannaregio, Castello, Santa Croce, San Polo, San Marco and Dorsoduro.
 Finding your way while walking around the city is not an easy task.
 Keep an eye for the street signs every time you cross a bridge or ponte.
 You may have entered a different sestiere than the one you were aiming for.
 Getting lost in the narrow alleys is utterly charming.
 However, if you are in a hurry or simply too tired to aimlessly wander around, use a paper map or Google maps.
 Try to remember, though, that the latter may or may not give you the quickest route possible.